DanielGarciaGuillen/danielgg.com/content/how-javascript-works-closure/index.md

 This function `wow()` goes on top of the call stack and it creates a brand new execution context.

-In wow execution context, we first create an identifier `score` with the value `5` and an identifier `duplicateNumber` with the function f as value.
+In wow's execution context, we first create an identifier `score` with the value `5` and an identifier `duplicateNumber` with the function f as value.

 ![Execution Context!](images/closure2.png)

 JS then jumps to the thread of execution and returns `duplicateNumber`.
-On the local memory of wow execution context, JS find `duplicateNumber`, identifier `example` gets created with the function f as value.
+On the local memory of wow's execution context, JS find `duplicateNumber`, identifier `example` gets created with the function f as value.

 The execution context for `wow()` gets deleted and JS pop out `wow()` from the call stack.